-1. Why'd that cursor only double at right end of line 21?
+1. Why a cursor at right end of line 21?

 2. If line break cursor expected on end line 21, why not end line 22?